DoQuantum/r1.8-team-infinity/README.md

 #Enhancing Financial Risk Modeling Through Quantum-Accelerated Value at Risk and Conditional Value at Risk Estimation

-# 🧑‍🔬 Research Team GitHub Guide - Reccomendations
+# 🧑‍🔬 Research Team GitHub Guide - Recomendations

 Welcome to your research repository!
 This guide will help you work together using Git and GitHub — no prior experience needed.
 Feel free to modify this, it's only for your introduction to your team's repo.